gazmull/kamihime-bot/README.md

 A simple Kamihime Discord bot.
 * Displays datasheet infos from Kamihime, eidolons, souls and weapons.
 * Displays countdowns related to game events.
-* An optional quizz game.
+* An optional quiz game.

 ### List of commands: